dvbckle/RoboGarden-Capstone-Project/README.md

 README

 This project is my RoboGarden ML Bootcamp completion project.
 The objective is to identify credit card fraud transactions.
 A description of the dataset is listed below.
+This is an update of my work.

 License:  Public Domain (CCO)